Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Analytical results for explicit models

-We obtain the anyon types and their fusion rules for the $\mathbb{Z}_N$ qudit product code specified by univariate polynomials $f(x)$ and $g(y)$ in the following.
-According to Theorem~\ref{lem:topo_prime_factors}, the product code is topological if and only if $fg=0$ and $f+g$ is not a monomial over $\mathbb{Z}_p[x^\pm,y^\pm]$ for all primes $p\mid N$.
-For prime qudit dimensions, the fusion rules of product codes can be easily obtained by long division.
-Consequently, the fusion rules of product codes with an arbitrary qudit dimension $N$ can be directly obtained using Theorem~\ref{thm:anyon_type_relation}.
+We obtain the anyon types and their fusion rules for the $\mathbb{Z}_N$ qudit HGP code specified by univariate polynomials $f(x)$ and $g(y)$ in the following.
+According to Theorem~\ref{lem:topo_prime_factors}, the HGP code is not topological if and only if $fg=0$ and $f+g$ is not a monomial over $\mathbb{Z}_p[x^\pm,y^\pm]$ for all primes $p\mid N$.
+For prime qudit dimensions, the fusion rules of HGP codes can be easily obtained by long division.
+Consequently, the fusion rules of HGP codes with an arbitrary qudit dimension $N$ can be directly obtained using Theorem~\ref{thm:anyon_type_relation}.
 The result is given by

 Here, $f_{p_i}=f\bmod p_i$ and $g_{p_i}=g\bmod p_i$ denote the reductions of Laurent polynomials $f$ and $g$ in $\mathbb{Z}_{p_i}[x^{\pm},y^{\pm}]$.
 The degrees of Laurent polynomials, denoted as $\operatorname{deg}_x$ and $\operatorname{deg}_y$, are the differences between the highest and lowest exponents of the corresponding variable.
 For example, the $x$ degree of the polynomial $h=\bar{x}+1+x$ is 2.
 This result is consistent with the fusion rules for the WCF and DCY models derived in the preceding two subsections.